What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 False friends of the translator.

 False friends of the translator can lead to misunderstanding and mistranslation of the text.
-Some of them were formed due to the fact that after borrowing the meaning of the word in one of the languages changed, in other cases there was no borrowing at all, and the words come from a common root in some ancient language, but have different meanings; sometimes the consonance is purely coincidental.
+Some of them were formed due to the fact that after borrowing the meaning of a word in one of the languages changed, in other cases there was no borrowing at all, and the words come from a common root in some ancient language, but have different meanings; sometimes the consonance is purely accidental.

-list - a list (not a sheet)
+list - list (not sheet)

-general - general (not only main)
+general - general (not only the main one)

-brilliant - brilliant (rarely a diamond)
+brilliant - brilliant (rarely diamond)

-angina - angina (not angina)
+angina - angina (not sore throat)

 data - data (not date)